Creating a Montessori-inspired bathroom is a wonderful way to promote independence, self-care, and a child-friendly environment.

 - Engaging Decor: Make the bathroom inviting and engaging by incorporating age-appropriate decor.
 Hang colorful artwork or pictures related to personal care routines, hygiene, or nature.
 This creates a positive and engaging atmosphere for your child.

 - Safety Precautions: Ensure that the bathroom is childproofed and free from potential hazards.
 Secure cabinets and drawers with childproof locks, keep cleaning supplies out of reach, and cover electrical outlets if necessary.

 How to Create a Montessori Bathroom

 The “2 step” is key for a growing child.
 I found that the one-step stools, although a step in the right direction, don’t quite do the trick.
 My son still had to reach for the faucet or soap to get the job done.

 The two-step allows for the child to grow into the one-step stool.

 I love this bathroom storage organizer for a child’s bathroom for a few reasons.
 First, it is colorful and simple.
 Next, it allows for multiple kids’ gear.

 This artwork is perfect to add to a child’s Montessori bathroom area.
 The prints serve as great reminders, too!
 I love the bright colors and fun font.

-Same goes for the light switch extender.
-Perhaps THE easiest item to add to your home, the light switch extender packs a big punch and helps the child's developing independence and confidence.
+The same goes for the light switch extender.
+Perhaps THE easiest item to add to your home, the light switch extender packs a big punch and helps the child develop independence and confidence.